-Lynchburg College is located in a quiet but thriving city of approximately 68,000 residents.
-As in any city, threats can arise from people and circumstances external to the College.
+University of Lynchburg is located in a quiet but thriving city of approximately 68,000 residents.
+As in any city, threats can arise from people and circumstances external to the University.
 Remember that the campus is accessible by foot from any direction at any time.
 While nearby off-campus areas may seem like extensions of the campus, they may not be as secure – especially at night.

-Other College housing (Courts apartments, houses, and townhouses) is locked and unlocked via keys issued to the assigned residents.
+Other campus housing (Courts and Westwood apartments, south side houses, and townhouses) is locked and unlocked by keys issued to the assigned residents.

-Members of the College community and guests may visit students in College housing in accordance with the College’s visitation policy.
+Members of the University community and guests may visit students in campus housing in accordance with the University visitation policy